prikeshsavla/emailer/README.md

 - [x] Send email with custom template from model
 - [x] Send email with custom template from model and variables for subject and body
 - [x] Send email as an event with required fields
-- [ ] Edit email template in wysiwyg editor (tiny mce) in admin area
+- [-] Edit email template in wysiwyg editor (tiny mce) in admin area
 - [ ] Test email in admin area
 - [ ] Custom attributes beyond string
 - [ ] Attribute formatting for currency
+- [ ] Create a email template, suggest a email template